 One of the parameters to the ZooKeeper client library call to create a ZooKeeper session is the session timeout in milliseconds.
 The client sends a requested timeout, the server responds with the timeout that it can give the client.
-The current implementation requires that the timeout be a minimum of 2 times the tickTime (as set in the server configuration) and a maximum of 20 times the tickTime.
+The current implementation requires that the timeout be between 2 times the tickTime (as set in the server configuration) and 60 seconds.